superdesk/web-publisher/docs/cookbooks/editors/adding_menu.rst

 Adding new menu and its items is very easy.
 Once the menu is created the menu widget will be automatically created so you can use it instantly without a need to create it manually.

-Newly created menu widget will be, by default, use ``menu.html.twig`` template and will point to the menu you created.
+Newly created menu widget will, by default, use ``menu.html.twig`` template and will point to the menu you created.

 Here is an example to demonstrate this: